- You are here:

 Join for RS Certificate: If you are interested in the Research School Certificate, participation in Science College is required once during your doctorate.
 Please participate in the complete programme.

-The programme is designed to be interactive: the invited experts and researchers share their knowledge and experiences & you can contribute with your opinions, questions & ideas:
+The programme is designed to be interactive: the participating researchers share their knowledge and experiences & you can contribute with your opinions, questions & ideas.

 We highly appreciate the engagement, many thanks for helping us: